Sampling and Update Frequencies in Proximal Variance-Reduced Stochastic Gradient Methods: Abstract

 \section{Abstract}

-Variance reduced stochastic gradient methods have gained popularity in recent times.
-Several variants exist with different strategies for the storing and sampling of gradients.
-In this work we focus on the analysis of the interaction of these two aspects.
-We present and analyze a general proximal variance reduced gradient method under strong convexity assumptions.
+Variance-reduced stochastic gradient methods have gained popularity in recent times.
+Several variants exist with different strategies for the storing and sampling of gradients and this work concerns the interactions between these two aspects.
+We present a general proximal variance-reduced gradient method and analyze it under strong convexity assumptions.
 Special cases of the algorithm include SAGA, L-SVRG and their proximal variants.
-Our analysis sheds light on epoch-length selection and the need to balance the convergence of the iterates and how often gradients are stored.
-The analysis improves on other convergence rates found in literature and produces a new and faster converging sampling strategy for SAGA.
+Our analysis sheds light on epoch-length selection and the need to balance the convergence of the iterates with how often gradients are stored.
+The analysis improves on other convergence rates found in the literature and produces a new and faster converging sampling strategy for SAGA.
 Problem instances for which the predicted rates are the same as the practical rates are presented together with problems based on real world data.